douglasgreen/duolingo/esperanto/vocab.md

 - them - ilin
 - the milk - la lakto
 - the mom - la panjo
-- the mom - la patrino
 - the money - la mono
 - the morning - la mateno
 - the mother-in-law - la bopatrino
 - the mother - la patrino
 - the motor - la motoro
 - the mouse - la muso
-- the mug - la taso
 - the name - la nomo
 - the nephew - la nevo
 - the nephew or niece - la genevo
-- the newspaper - la ĵurnalo
+- the newspaper - la gazeto; la ĵurnalo
 - the niece - la nevino
 - the night - la nokto
 - the office - la oficejo